vitormesquita/photoviewer/README.md

 ![VIPER flow](./Assets/viper-oneway-flow.png)

-I'm using `RxSwift` to implement this flow without `Input`/`Output` protocols, because I think to use one way binging becomes the code clearer, flexible, light and maintainable.
+I'm using `RxSwift` and `RxCocoa` to implement this flow without `Input`/`Output` protocols.

 ## Outsource libraries

 I've used a couple of outsource libriries to save time to develop the main feature, which are:

+### PhotoViewer target

-- `RxSwift` to have a more flexible code.
+- `RxSwift` brings flexibility to code;
-- `RxCocoa` to make some cocoa components reactive to be easier integrate with RxSwift events;
+- `RxCocoa` makes some cocoa components reactive to be easier integrate with RxSwift events;
-- `Moya/RxSwift` is an easy network abstration layer to make request to an API and transforming it to a Rx signal;
+- `Moya/RxSwift` is an easy network abstration layer to make request to an API and transforming into a Rx signal;
 - `Mextension` my own library that contains a couple of extensions that I always use in my projects;
-- `INSPullToRefresh` to facilitate my infinity list pagination.
+- `INSPullToRefresh` to create infinity scroll pagination;

-I am fully capable of developing projects without these libraries, but I prefer to use them because I don't have much time and I think the code becomes clearer and easier to maintain.
+- `Kingfisher` downlod and cache images.

+### Tests targets (Unit and UI)

+- `Quick` a behavior-driven development framework to create tests inspired by RSpec
+- `Nimble` a framework to express the expected outcomes tests  and simplify the asserts
+- `RxTest` a framework to test RxSwift events
+- `RxBlocking` a framework to transform async RxSwift events in sync events, it's used to create tests and just for it
+- `RxNimble` a Nimble extensions to create unit tests easier
+- `Swifter` create a Http server to run mock requests

+## Author

+Vitor Mesquita, vitor.mesquita09@gmail.com
+Brazil